-The Applicant is required to demonstrate control of the identity attributes included in the request, such as their email address or domain name to which the Certificate relates.
+The Applicant is required to demonstrate control of certain identity attributes included in the request, such as his/her email address or domain name to which the Certificate relates if included in the Certificate Request.

-The Applicant is required to submit a legible copy of a valid government issued national identity document or photo ID (drivers licence, military ID or equivalent).
+The Applicant may also be required to submit a legible copy of a valid government issued national identity document or photo ID (driver's license, military ID or equivalent).
 A suitable non-government issued identity document or photo ID may also be required for additional proof.
-Issuing CAs are required to verify to a reasonable level of assurance that the copy of the ID matches the requested name and that other Subject information such as Country and/or state and locality fields are authenticated.
+GlobalSign verifies to a reasonable level of assurance that the copy of the ID matches the requested name and that other Subject information such as Country and/or state and locality fields are correct.

-Issuing CAs or RAs are also required to authenticate the Applicant's identity through one of the following methods:
+GlobalSign may also authenticate the Applicant's identity through one of the following methods:

-- Performing a telephone challenge/response to the Applicant using a telephone number from a reliable source: - Performing a fax challenge/response to the Applicant using a fax number from a reliable source; or - 3.
+- 1. Performing a telephone challenge/response to the Applicant using a telephone number from a reliable source; or - 2.
+Performing a fax challenge/response to the Applicant using a fax number from a reliable source; or - 3.
 Performing an email challenge/response to the Applicant using an email address from a reliable source; or - 4.
-Performing a postal challenge to the Applicant using an address obtained from a reliable source: - 5.
-Receiving an attestation from an appropriate notary, Trusted Third Party that they have verified the Individual, or identity based on a Governmentally Accepted Form of ID; - 6.
-In the case of Individuals affiliated with an organization, GlobalSign may rely on attestations from the approved Local RA.
-Refer to 3.2.3.4 in case of a Class 2 Certificate requested through an EPKI or an MSSL profile; - 7.
-Receiving an attestation from a client to validate the identities of its own end customers based on a verification of a Governmentally Accepted Form of ID, while the client maintains a secure auditable trail of these verifications. - 8.
-The applicant's seal Impression (in jurisdictions that permit their use to legally sign a document) is included with any application received in writing.
+Performing a postal challenge to the Applicant using an address obtained from a reliable source; or - 5.
+The Applicant's seal impression (in jurisdictions that permit their use to legally sign a document) is included with any application received in writing.